Horbachykha

-Horbachykha is a tract within the city of Kyiv (Dniprovskyi District), on the left bank of the Dnieper river, which is washed by the Chortory Strait, just downstream of the Petrivsky Bridge.
+Horbachykha is a tract within the city of Kyiv (Dniprovskyi District), on the left bank of the Dnieper river, which is washed by the Chortoryi Strait, just downstream of the Rybalskyi Railway Bridge.
 Its territory is reserved for the creation of a 82.8-hectare protected area.
 Horbachykha is the last and the only remnant of floodplain forests of the left bank of the Dnieper river within Kyiv, the rest of the floodplain forests in the area have been completely destroyed.

 The name of the tract stems most likely from the name of the Horbachiv strait, which flows between the Dolobetskyi island and Horbachykha.

 History

 In the 19th century Horbachykha tract had the appearance of a low sandy hill, which stretched from the village of Vyhurivshchyna until Rusanivska Bay.
 This hill was considered as one of Kyiv's Bald Mountains, according to the guide by Boguslavsky (1812).

-According to the cartographic data of the XIX century, around 1855 Horbachykha used to be an island separated from the shore by the Desenka Strait.
-However, already in 1871–1873 Horbachykha becomes a tract turning into an island only during the spring floods.
+According to the cartographic data of the 19th century, around 1855 Horbachykha used to be an island separated from the shore by the Desenka Strait.
+But already in 1871–1873 Horbachykha becomes a tract turning into an island only during the spring floods.
 The tract is separated from the mainland left bank of the Dnieper River by a relic bay (present-day Lake Rusanivske).
 At that time, the tract was used by locals for agricultural purposes.

 After the Second World War, the concept of park use of the Dnieper islands and floodplains was adopted.
 The lands to the east of Lake Rusanivske were assigned to the Rusaniv collective gardens, while Horbachykha tract, fenced off from the gardens by a protective dam, remained undeveloped.
 Thus floodplain meadows and floodplain willow-sedge forest, low willow thickets and xerophytic meadows got preserved in the tract.